-The winter season is almost here, and it's not just us humans that need to stay warm and safe during the winter season, so do our pets.
+The winter season is here, and it's not just us humans that need to stay warm and safe during the winter season, so do our pets.
 Here are some safety tips to keep your pets warm and safe:

 1. Know your dog's limits!